fluffy/blinky/design.md

 * Capture Sync Mon

 ### Blink Timer
-* triggerreset by main timer every second
+* trigger reset by main timer every second
-* period abotu 1 ms
+* period about1 ms
-* interupt ( less than 1KHz) to drive LEDs
+* interrupt ( less than 1KHz) to drive LEDs

 ### Aux Timer
 * Use 32 bit timer X
-* clocked with ETR from extermal 10 MHz
+* clocked with ETR from external 10 MHz
 * captures something to link this to Main timer
 * capture SyncMon
 * capture GPS PPS